 When and how do you rejuvenate a shrub?

-Here in Dayton, we typically do rejuvenation pruning in February before new growth starts.
+Here in Dayton, we typically do rejuvenation pruning in February and March before new growth starts.
 Any later and you might stress the plant, which can lead to more serious problems.

 Check the base of the shrub.
 If there is weed blocking fabric or rock mulch, make sure it is removed.